 Myanamar(Burma)

-I toured Myanamar(Burma) in the summer of 1996.
-It's, of course, a controversial tourist destination due to the (I'm quoting a citizen here) "*^%in government."
 Aside from that I found the people of Myanamar, the Burmese, Shans, and others, surprisingly happy with their lives.
 This Westerns may find hard to believe in a country in which most have may only two sets of clothes to wear day and little else.
 Travel, though, always challenges your expectations.

 ![]() |